RichardLangner/SimpleTimer/README.md

 ## Heartbeat_pulse_fade.cpp
 * Turns LED on fast then dims it slowly
 ## Startup scheduler.cpp
-* Runs various functions at various times after start-up
+* Runs various functions at various times after start-up, in this example it writes to the serial port